coder-red/live-fraud-detection-agent/README.md

 ![NumPy](https://img.shields.io/badge/NumPy-013243?style=flat&logo=numpy&logoColor=white)

 # Key findings:

-**Key findings: Transactions within high-risk categories such as online shopping and groceries, as well as those occurring during late-night hours (22:00–03:00) were significantly more likely to be fraudulent.**
+Transactions within high-risk categories such as online shopping and groceries, as well as those occurring during late-night hours (22:00-03:00) were significantly more likely to be fraudulent.

 ## Author